SharkyNebula/SuperNOVA-Graphical-Overhaul/README.md

 1. Add any of the custom ships not found in the vanilla scenarios from Supernova
 1. Make any non-graphical changes or changes to the names of ships found in the vanilla scenario

-This mod should be compatible with everything that doesn't change shan's, so it should work with ShipVariants, weapon fixes etc. I highly recommend both [NeoPlanets](https://drive.google.com/file/d/1D6pcNNNCmKzxAc8TqJIVSq1RXTeRkI18/view?usp=sharing) and the [WinNova ResPatcher](https://drive.google.com/file/d/1wFTaLFMIwIb3a0LK_91gg3H2PoBYgiDe/view?usp=sharing) to be used with this mod, as I've found the much larger ships of Supernova to look disproportionate otherwise.
+This mod should be compatible with everything that doesn't change shan's, so it should work with ShipVariants, weapon fixes etc. I recommend the [WinNova ResPatcher](https://drive.google.com/file/d/1wFTaLFMIwIb3a0LK_91gg3H2PoBYgiDe/view?usp=sharing) to be used with this mod.

 If you enjoy this mod, please go throw an endorsement over to SharkyNebula for the wonderful graphics in [Supernova Shipyard](https://github.com/NebulaTank/Supernova-Shipyard).
 As per the terms of that mod, the contents of this mod are available under the [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).